 Tie your connection to core values

 Core values are things like safety, freedom, good health, and a better life for our children.
 And though many people may disagree on how to achieve these goals, most can agree that these are valued goals.
 Successful nonprofits tailor their messages to appeal to these core human values as well.
-Don’t just focus on stats and studies and what you do to combat these numbers, also focus on the ?benefits? of your work?the core human values you are working towards.
+Don’t just focus on stats and studies and what you do to combat these numbers, also focus on the benefits of your work regarding the core human values you are working towards.

 Statistics have their place and you should definitely use them.
-Yet theythe are not enough alone.
-One of the best things you can do is to put a ?face? on the numbers by relating them to real-life examples and stories about your work.
-For example, going back toon the example of child hunger, you could tell the story of a boy who?s grades went up because he did not have to worry about where his next meal was going to come from.
+Yet they are not enough alone.
+One of the best things you can do is to put a face on the numbers by relating them to real-life examples and stories about your work.
+For example, going back toon the example of child hunger, you could tell the story of a boy whose grades went up because he did not have to worry about where his next meal was going to come from.
 But don’t stop just there.
-Demonstrate how the donor?s gifts allowed the boy to get his grades up because he was not hungry.
+Demonstrate how the donor’s gifts allowed the boy to get his grades up because he was not hungry.
 It’s all about building an emotional connection with your prospective donor.

 Create a two-way conversion